 The growing list of stakeholders does not end there – “When your employee is moving there’s all sorts of different vendors you need to consider that provide various services, such as the shipping company, the travel provider, the temporary housing contact,” Herbert added.

-While a successful move can only be operated by a well-oiled and fully functioning machine of many different parts, Claire Fox said HR leaders should never lose sight of the person at the centre of it.
+While a successful move can only be operated by a well-oiled and fully functioning machine of many different parts, Claire Fox, global HR director for Save the Children International, said HR leaders should never lose sight of the person at the centre of it.